leowz/fitleiOSAppGitBook/chapter1.md

 ### NavigationBar

-NavBar are preset in `viewDidLoad` method.
+NavBar is preset in `viewDidLoad` method.
 Title view is set to Fitle title theme and menu button is set to bind `showMenuAction` method in HomeViewController.

 ### ModelViewController

+ModelViewController is preset in `viewDidLoad` method.
+It is initialized from nib file and is added as the child view controller of HomeViewController and its view are set to the view of HomeViewController.